Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Add Revocation

-This endpoint is contacted by Site Operators or Certificate Authorities for the purpose of distributing revocations for their certificates.
+Site Operators or Certificate Authorities access this endpoint for the purpose of distributing revocations for their certificates.

 POST /add-revocation